iced-rs/rfcs/text/0000-focus-and-metadata .md

 A cache should be implemented to to reduce locking and improve performance.
 The cache should be invalidated when the attributes is updated.

+I am unsure we need to support a bag of attributes.
+I think we can get away with a set of attributes that are defined in the `ElementAttributes` struct.
+Data attributes can be added later if needed if we need to support sharing data between widgets.

 The `ElementAttributes` could look something like this.